HuckleberryLovesYou/rainy/README.md

 * You can edit the config at the **top** of `/usr/local/bin/rainy` (or .\rainy\src\rainy.py on windows) and set unit of measurements, date formats.
 * You can also set to show city name or/and the current date and time if you want to.

-#### temperature_unit

-Here you can specify what unit of measurement you would like to use for the temperature.
-You can choose between °C (Celsius), °F (Fahrenheit) and °K (Kelvin).
-Every temperature is rounded to one decimal place.
-Default: °C

-#### wind_speed_unit

-Here you can specify what unit of measurement you would like to use for the speed of wind.
-You can choose between mph (Miles per Hour), km/h (Kilometre per Hour), m/s (Meter per Second) and Knots.
-Every wind speed is rounded to one decimal place.
-Default: km/h

-#### show_city

-This enables or disables the display of the city that was fetched by your location using your public IP Address.
-If you use a VPN Rainy will not get the weather for the right location, but rather get the weather at the location of your VPN exit node.
-Default: True

-#### show_date

-This enables or disables the display of the current date.
-The format of the display date can be changed at `date_format`.
-Default: True

-#### date_format

-Here you can specify the format of the current date you would like to use.
-You can choose between MM/DD/YYYY, DD/MM/YYYY, YYYY/MM/DD, YYYY-MM-DD and DD.MM.YYYY.
-This has no effect if show_date is False.
-Default: DD.MM.YYYY

-#### show_time

-This enables or disables the display of the current time.
-Currently, there is no way of changing the format of the time.
-Default: True

 ## Update